 [Rev 9:1 LSB] Then the fifth angel sounded.
 Then I saw a star from heaven which had fallen to the earth, and the key of the pit of the abyss was given to him.

 It’s not a literal star, and it’s not a literal key.
-The key “was given to him” so we know it is a personal entity.
+The key “was given to him” so we know that “star” symbolizes a personal entity.
 Stars are often symbolic of angelic beings throughout Scripture.
+We don’t know if this is an angel, a demon, or possibly Satan himself.

 This is symbolism emphasizing Divine permission - permission (the key) was given to him by God.

-As I mentioned, the beast of the abyss is symbolic of the Antichrist’s demonic/satanic influence.
+As I mentioned, the “beast of the abyss” is typically understood to be symbolic of the Antichrist’s demonic/satanic influence.
 The antichrist gets his power from Satan, after Satan is cast to earth.
+To me, it doesn’t matter because I believe the beast of the sea and the beast of the abyss are one and the same.
+More on why I believe this below.

 [Rev 9:4 LSB] And they were told not to hurt the grass of the earth, nor any green thing, nor any tree, but only the men who do not have the seal of God on their foreheads.